-This manual contains a protocol for use of the PowerPlex® ESI 17 Fast System with the GeneAmp® PCR System 9700, Veriti® 96-Well Thermal Cycler and ProFlex® PCR System in addition to protocols to separate amplified products and detect separated material on the ABI PRISM® 310, 3100 and 3100-Avant Genetic Analyzers and Applied Biosystems® 3130, 3130xl, 3500 and 3500xL Genetic Analyzers.
-Protocols to operate the fluorescence-detection instruments should be obtained from the instrument manufacturer.
+The PowerPlex® ESI 17 Pro System is compatible with the ABI PRISM® 310, 3100 and 3100-Avant Genetic Analyzers and Applied Biosystems® 3130, 3130xl, 3500 and 3500xL Genetic Analyzers.
 Amplification and detection instrumentation may vary.
-You may need to optimize protocols including amount of template DNA, cycle number, injection conditions and loading volume for your laboratory instrumentation.
+You may need to optimize protocols including amount of template DNA, cycle number, injection conditions and loading volume for each laboratory instrument.
 In-house validation should be performed.